 4:00pm – 4:30pm | Pick-up

-* Please note that registration will not be open until Tuesday, December 18th at 7:00am.
+* Please note that registration will open Tuesday, December 17th at 7:00AM Eastern Time.

 Girls’ Jr. DEEP Saturdays encourages female students to explore science, engineering and technology in a confidence-building environment.
 Our instructors, guest speakers and mentors are successful women in science and engineering, serving as wonderful inspiration for your daughter.

 Each Saturday session includes fun, discovery-based science and engineering activities.
 In previous years, participants built roller coasters and rockets, explored coding and designed hydraulic arms.